Copyright (c) 2008-2019 Fabian Kurz, DJ1YFK <email@example.com>

 YFKlog will update the QSLrL flag of each confirmed contact accordingly.
 If the file contains confirmations for several callsigns, YFKlog automatically selects the proper logbook to update, and produces a warning if a QSO (or even a logbook) cannot be found.

 like the CQ zone or IOTA reference of the station.
 By default, this

-information is not considered by YFKlog, but by setting
+information is ignored by YFKlog, but by setting

-lotwdetails=1 in the config file they will be added to your
+lotwdetails=1 in the config file, this information will be added to your

 Note that repeatedly importing the same lotwreport file doesn't cause any problems.
 In case you lost track of when you last imported a lotwreport, you can savely import a complete report of all your confirmations again.

 YFKlog supports very basic functions to retrieve the frequency and mode from a connected transceiver by means of the HamLib Perl bindings.

 The config file contains two parameters for hamlib: